 Please see Dr. Balci's personal website at http://manta.cs.vt.edu/balci/ for his full CV.

-Mobile Software Engineering Lab (MSEL) is a research and development laboratory, directed by Prof. Osman Balci, and housed within the Department of Computer Science at Virginia Tech.
-MSEL aims to provide mobile software-based solutions to complex problems especially by using the iOS (iPad, iPhone, and iPod Touch) mobile devices.
-MSEL has developed the CandyFactory Educational Game for the iOS mobile devices.
-Currently, MSEL is part of a $2 million NSF-funded research project entitled "Gateways to Algebraic Motivation, Engagement and Success (GAMES): Supporting and Assessing Fraction Proficiency with Game-Based, Mobile Applications and Devices" for the period of 8/15/2011 – 12/31/2014.
+Mobile/Cloud Software Engineering Lab (MCSEL) is a research and development laboratory, directed by Prof. Osman Balci, and housed within the Department of Computer Science at Virginia Tech.
+MCSEL aims to provide mobile and/or cloud software-based solutions to complex problems especially by using the iOS (iPad, iPhone, and iPod Touch) mobile platform and the Java Enterprise Edition (Java EE) platform.
+MCSEL has developed many Educational Games for the iOS mobile devices.
+Currently, MCSEL is part of a $2.2 million NSF-funded research project entitled "Gateways to Algebraic Motivation, Engagement and Success (GAMES): Supporting and Assessing Fraction Proficiency with Game-Based, Mobile Applications and Devices" for the period of 8/15/2011 – 7/31/2015.

 Please see projects at: http://manta.cs.vt.edu/balci/

 Amount: $353,947 out of total univeristy award of $2,202,173